-Medicare providers and suppliers continue to receive fee-for-service (FFS) payments for services they provide during an episode.
+Medicare providers and suppliers continue to receive FFS payments for services they provide during an episode.
 Episodes include a range of Part A and Part B covered services, durable medical equipment (DME), and Part B drugs for eligible beneficiaries.
 The episodes are defined by anchor MS-DRGs and the Part A and B exclusions lists can be found on the Innovation Center website at http://innovation.cms.gov/initiatives/Bundled-Payments/Models2-4OpenPeriod.html.
-Eligible beneficiaries must be eligible for Medicare Part A and enrolled in Part B. To be eligible, beneficiaries must not have End Stage Renal Disease; not be enrolled in any managed care plan (for example,

-Medicare Advantage, Health Care Prepayment Plans, cost-based health maintenance organizations); and not be covered under United Mine Workers.
+Eligible beneficiaries must be eligible for Medicare Part A and enrolled in Part B. To be eligible, beneficiaries must not have End Stage Renal Disease; not be enrolled in any managed care plan (for example, Medicare Advantage, Health Care Prepayment Plans, cost-based health maintenance organizations); and not be covered under United Mine Workers.
 Medicare must be the primary payer.

 The total Medicare spending for included items and services for an eligible beneficiary during the length of the episode is compared to a predetermined bundled payment amount (the target price) following the conclusion of the episode.
 This retrospective reconciliation compares the total dollar amount of Medicare FFS expenditures for items and services (collectively referred to as "Aggregate FFS Payment" or "AFP") furnished by the Awardee, the Episode Initiator, and other providers and suppliers during an episode with the target price.
-The calculation of target prices and reconciliation excludes Indirect Medical Education (IME), Disproportionate Share Hospital (DSH), and capital payments in Model 2.
+The calculation of target prices and reconciliation excludes Indirect Medical Education (IME), Disproportionate Share Hospital (DSH), and capital payments in Model 3.
 This retrospective reconciliation determines whether amounts are owed to the Awardee or to CMS.
 If the AFP is less than the target price, the Awardee receives the difference from CMS.
 If the AFP exceeds the target price, the Awardee is responsible for paying the difference to CMS because the Awardee bears the risk of exceeding the target price.

-The episode cost to Medicare is calculated for each episode for each Episode Initiator using three years of historical data (July 1, 2009 - June 30, 2012).
+The episode cost to Medicare is calculated for each episode for Episode Initiators using three years of historical data (July 1, 2009 - June 30, 2012).
 Claims data are used to build episodes based on the included and excluded services for individual beneficiaries.
 If a minimum threshold of historical data is not available for a particular Episode Initiator for an episode, regional data are used to supplement the Episode Initiator's historical data to calculate the episode cost.
 All episodes costs are trended to 2012 using national, episode-specific growth rates so that CMS can determine the cost of the episode in 2012 dollars.
 CMS then trends the 2012 episode cost to the participation year, and applies a discount that results in the target price.
-In Model 2, 30 day or 60 day episode costs are discounted by 3 percent and 90 day episode costs are discounted by 2 percent.
+In Model 3, 30-day, 60-day, and 90-day episode costs are discounted by 3 percent.